Ahnfelt/firefly-boot/fireflysite/assets/markdown/reference/TraitsAndInstances.md

 # Automatic traits

 If instances for the following traits are not explicitly defined, they will be generated automatically.
-As with other traits, this only applies to types declared with `data` or `newtype`.

 ```firefly
 // Used for == !=